Learn how to read a diamond certificate (aka diamond grading report) before selling your diamond ring to us.

 International Gemological Institute

-What might be graded VVS1 by the GIA can be graded slightly higher at IF-/VVS1, and color grades are consistently one grade higher in the IGI report.
+For example, a GIA certified diamond that is graded VVS1 might be graded slightly higher at IF-/VVS1 by IGI.
+And color grades are consistently one grade higher in an IGI report than a GIA certificate.

 To receive a free verbal appraisal of your diamond and a generous cash offer, contact our diamond buyers today.